Sonir/Blog/Published 2026-06-17

 It depends on what you’re after.

-- If you’re tired of subscriptions but want what sits past SPL (RT60, frequency response) and recording comparison, take Sonir.
-Base measurement is free; only the per-band depth is paid.
+• If you’re tired of subscriptions but want what sits past SPL (RT60, frequency response) and recording comparison, take Sonir.
+It is free outright, per-band depth included.

 Why people leave Decibel X in the first place